sidechained/ChineseWhispers/README.md

 -- megaphones and sound sources will boot and announce themselves -- they do not need to know about each other or the laptops -- laptops will come online and see these resources
+-- each sound source and megaphone will have a specific number (hardcode on beagleboards) -- need to represent on GUI which megaphones are online

 - megaphones need to:
 -- announce themselves